Sign up

 Princeton University FellowshipsPrinceton UniversityVerbal: 160, Quantitative: 165Full tuition + $33,000 stipend

-2. Understand the Format: Familiarize yourself with the GRE marks distribution, structure, and question types to avoid surprises on test day.
+2. Understand the Structure of the GRE: Familiarizing yourself with the GRE marks distribution, structure and question types prepares you for the experience on test day.

-3. Take Practice Tests: Regularly take the official GRE practice tests to identify strengths and weaknesses.
+3. Take Practice Tests: Take the official GRE practice tests.
+Taking Chapter/Section tests will help you assess what your strengths and weaknesses are.

-4. Set a Study Schedule: Consistent study routines can improve your score in GRE and help meet the GRE cut-off for top-ranked universities.
+4. Create a Study Schedule: Creating a regular study routine can improve your score on the GRE and allow you to meet the GRE cut-off for top-ranked universities.

-6. Use Quality Prep Materials: Using GRE Prep materials and other reputable resources can make a significant difference.
+6. Use Quality Prep Resources: Utilizing GRE Prep materials and other quality resources can change the way you prepare.

-9. Know the Requirements: Research the average GRE score requirements for programs in the USA and universities in Canada to set realistic goals.
+9. Understand their Expectations: Research the average GRE score requirements for programs in the USA and universities in Canada to identify realistic goals for yourself.

 Latest Updates on the GRE Test as of 2024

-• The overall duration of the GRE has been shortened from approximately 3 hours and 45 minutes to 1 hour and 58 minutes.
+The amount of time you have to take the GRE test, now has gone down in total time from about 3 hours and 45 minutes to 1 hour and 58 minutes.

-• The GRE Subject Test for Chemistry has been discontinued.
-The subject tests for Physics and Psychology are now offered in a computer-based format and can be taken at home.
-The duration for these tests has been reduced to 2 hours.
+The GRE Subject Test for Chemistry is no longer offered.
+The GRE subject tests for Physics and Psychology are now only offered in a computer-based format and are taken at home.
+The time for both physics and psychology tests have been reduced to 2 hours.

 SectionNumber of QuestionsDuration